 Most substance releases from energy developments in Alberta—oil, oil sands, in situ, natural gas, pipeline, and coal projects—must be reported to us.
 This page includes release reporting information and requirements that companies must follow.

-When a release occurs, companies are responsible for coordinating the response to manage and clean up the release.
-Learn about how we expect companies to respond on our Incident Response and Remediation pages.
+When a release occurs or has been discovered, companies are responsible for coordinating the response to manage, assess, and clean up the release in a timely manner.
+Learn about how we expect companies to respond on our Incident Response page.

 Releases that meet certain criteria must be reported to us immediately.
 To report a release related to an energy development, please call our 24-hour Energy/Environmental Emergency and Operational Complaint Line at 1-800-222-6514.
-Find out more about when and how to inform us.
+For information on when and how to report a complaint, refer to our File a Complaint page.

 Rules to Follow